 The International Baccalaureate (IB) Programme is one of the highest-rated academic programs in the world, and prepares students for success in college/university.
-At The Village School, the Programme challenges students to be knowledgeable, balanced and open-minded global citizens who are able to cope with an ever-changing world.
+At The Village School in Houston, Texas, the program challenges students to be knowledgeable, balanced and open-minded global citizens who are able to cope with an ever-changing world.

 International Baccalaureate Achievement 2016

 Number of Diploma Candidates: 67

 Pass Rate: 82%